marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ```

 Child views must be defined before they are referenced by the
 `childView` attribute in a collection view definition.
-Use `getChildView`
-to lookup the definition as child views are instantiated.

 Alternatively, you can specify a `childView` in the options for
 the constructor: